ROMAN ITINERARIES – CAMPITELLI DISTRICT – ITINERARY 37

 On the façade, in 1471, there was the famous bronze she-wolf, which in that very year was enriched by the twins cast by Antonio del Pollaiolo.
 The she-wolf, together with the Spinario, the Camillo and the remains of the colossal bronze statue of Constantine, was donated to the Conservators in 1471 by Pope Sixtus IV.

 Michelangelo Buonarroti designed the arrangement of the entire square with two new side buildings, perfectly symmetrical and definitely more “modern” than the old medieval architecture.
 The new Conservators’ Palace was begun by him in 1563 and subsequently completed by Guidetto Guidetti and then by Giacomo Della Porta, who completed it in 1568.
-In this way, to the internal halls that had already been decorated at the beginning of the 16th Century, such as the Hall of Hannibal or the Hall of the Geese, were added the Hall of Triumphs (painted by Jacopo Ripanda), the Hall of Captains (decorated by Tommaso Laureti) and the marvelous Hall of Horatii and Curiatii, an artistic masterpiece by Cavalier d’Arpino.
+In this way, to the internal rooms that had already been decorated at the beginning of the 16th Century, such as the Hall of Hannibal or the Hall of the Geese, were added the Hall of Triumphs (painted by Jacopo Ripanda), the Hall of Captains (decorated by Tommaso Laureti) and the marvelous Hall of Horatii and Curiatii, an artistic masterpiece by Cavalier d’Arpino.
 The she-wolf and the other bronzes donated by Pope Sixtus IV were then transferred inside the palace together with the Consular and Triumphal Fasti, found in the Roman Forum and placed initially by Michelangelo in the courtyard, before being reassembled in 1586 inside the She-wolf Room.

 Many other Popes contributed to the increase of the collection.
 At the end of the 15th Century, Innocent VIII brought to the Museum the marble remains of Constantine’s acrolite, coming from the ancient Basilica of Maxentius, which still today are on display in the courtyard.
 In the 16th Century, Pius V moved numerous statues there from the Vatican.
 Later there was the so-called Castellani Donation in 1866, with numerous Etruscan pieces that flowed into the collection, and after 1870 the archaeological material from the excavations of the municipal areas was added.
 In 1925 a new section was added, which took the name of Mussolini Museum, and in 1950 the so-called New Section was finally inaugurated.